 (Estimated timeframe: 3-7 days)

 The next step in the real estate purchasing process is to contact a mortgage broker or banker to help you get pre-qualified for a loan.
 To prove that you are a serious buyer, get a pre-qualification letter to show your financial standing, which will prepare you to start searching in earnest.
 You can’t start shopping until you know what you can afford.
 Keep in mind that your final mortgage approval is contingent on having the necessary down payment.
-Condo apartments typically require 10 percent down, while co-op apartments require at least 20 percent or more.
+Condo apartments typically require 10 percent down, while co-op apartments need at least 20 percent or more.
 In Manhattan, approximately 20 percent of the buildings are condominiums, and the other 80 percent are cooperatives.
 Although Condominiums allow for 90% financing since the financial crisis, most lenders require that the buyer put down 20%.

 3. Brainstorming your Wish-List